Lin-von/GHost-theme/Minimalistic Blog Theme/README.md

 Forked from https://github.com/rriegger/MinimalisticBlogTheme & https://github.com/leonidasv

-Changed some part of content.
+Changed some parts of content.

 To change the left part of index : rewrite file 'default.hbs'
 To change the right part of index : rewrite file 'index.hbs'